run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/register-service-continuity.md

 - [x] The existence of a defined service in a Portfolio and Catalog Management process.

-- [x] It's necessary to previously register the threat and threat category, both linked to each other, in addition to previously register the risk and risk category.
+- [x] It's necessary to have registered the threat and threat category, both linked to each other, in addition to previously register the risk and risk category.